tayloraswift/jpeg/documentation/README.md

 }
 ```

-JPEG color formats are defined by the two other standards besides the ISO 10918-1, which we will refer to as the JFIF/EXIF standards.
-The JFIF/EXIF standards are subsets of the JPEG standard which define common color format meanings for JPEG images on the web (primarily JFIF) and from digital cameras (primarily EXIF).
+JPEG color formats are defined by the two other standards besides the ISO 10918-1, which we will refer to as the JFIF/EXIF standards.<sup>9</sup> The JFIF/EXIF standards are subsets of the JPEG standard which define common color format meanings for JPEG images on the web (primarily JFIF) and from digital cameras (primarily EXIF).
 They “strongly recommend” use of the baseline coding process only, though they are compatible with the other coding processes as well.
 The JFIF and EXIF standards are mutually incompatible due to differences in file structure, but most codecs tolerate both.

 Both the JFIF and EXIF standards use the [YCbCr color model](https://en.wikipedia.org/wiki/YCbCr).
 The JFIF standard allows both full YCbCr triplets, and a Y-only grayscale form.
 The EXIF standard only allows YCbCr triplets.
 Both standards share the same identifier–channel mapping, and in addition, the JFIF YCbCr format is compatible with the Y format.